Won’t matter once we’re all dead – Lando Norris plays down F1 title battle

 “I don’t know what is going on,” said Verstappen over the radio.
 “It is just undriveable.”

-Verstappen is also facing a stewards’ investigation after he threw a towel – seemingly left in the Dutchman’s cockpit by accident – out of his car.
+Verstappen faced a stewards’ investigation after he threw a towel – seemingly left in the Dutchman’s cockpit by accident – out of his car, but he escaped with a warning.